8 Warning Signs of Adderall Addiction

 Learn About Outpatient Treatment

 Adderall is an amphetamine stimulant.
-The drug works by causing the brain to overproduce certain chemicals like dopamine.
-These chemicals cause the user to feel more alert, energetic, and happier.
+The drug works by causing the brain to overproduce certain chemicals like dopamine, serotonin and norepinephrine.
+These chemicals cause the user to feel more alert, energetic and happier.
+This FDA-approved drug is commonly prescribed for disorders like narcolepsy and attention-deficit/hyperactivity disorder (ADHD).

 If you think these apply to you, we urge you to seek help immediately.